 In her professional career, Ms. Clunen has served as a liaison between the state and local bar associations and the American Bar Association (ABA) Young Lawyer District (YLD), as well as provided disaster legal services under the ABA YLD’s contract with FEMA.

 Ms. Clunen’s background in civil and business litigation has made her a sought-after attorney in the Ventura and Los Angeles counties.
 She has an established reputation in Southern California for her service on numerous boards and legal organizations including …

-· President of the Ventura County Bar Association (current)
+· President of the Ventura County Bar Association (past)

 · President of the Jerome H. Berenson American Inn of Court (past)